 This one especially applies if your passion or hobby has become your job.

 I used to DIY all the time because I loved it.
 And I still do love it!
 But it becomes something different when it’s your job, right?

 So recently I started making things that I don’t share.
 Just for fun.
 I do a little hand lettering every night.
 I’m baking more.
 I’m putting together projects here and there that I don’t photograph and don’t write tutorials for.

 And slowly, I feel the joy coming back into making things.
 The really cool part is that the joy is back for the things that I make for work as well.

 If you own a creative business, it can be so daunting to oversee it all.
 Creatives obviously excel at their art, but not always at the administrative end of things.

 And when you own a business there are a LOT of administrative duties.
-I found myself so overwhelmed after my assistant quit, so I adopted a new tactic: choose a single focus.
+I found myself so overwhelmed, so I adopted a new tactic: choose a single focus.

 Instead of worrying about how many things were on my plate and trying to sort of halfway do them all, I picked one thing to really go after.

 This quarter, we’re focusing really hard on Pinterest and giving it our all.
 Other social media, newsletters, new client outreach, contributor sites, affiliate sites — all of that is taking a back burner.